Reserve Bank of Australia Building, Sydney: History of the Reserve Bank

-The Commonwealth Bank of Australia was established by legislation in 1911.
+The Commonwealth Bank was established by legislation in 1911.
 The main functions of the bank were to undertake general banking and savings bank activities.
 In 1945 the bank's powers were formally widened to include exchange control and the administration of monetary and banking policy with the Commonwealth Bank Act and the Banking Act.
 The Reserve Bank Act 1959 preserved the original corporate body under the name of the Reserve Bank of Australia to carry on the central banking functions of the Commonwealth Bank, but separated commercial banking and savings banking activities into the Commonwealth Bank of Australia.
 The Reserve Bank has since then been Australia's central bank with its own Board, Governor and staff.

 The Reserve Bank has two broad responsibilities—monetary policy and the maintenance of financial stability, including the stability of the payments system.
 The Bank's powers are vested in the Reserve Bank Board and the Payments System Board.
 In carrying out its responsibilities, the Bank is an active participant in financial markets and the payments system.
 It is also responsible for the printing and issuing of Australian currency notes.
 As well as being a policy-making body, the Reserve Bank is a large financial institution which provides selected banking and registry services to Australian Government and state government customers and some overseas official institutions.
 Its assets include Australia's holdings of gold and foreign exchange.
 The Bank is wholly owned by the Australian Government.

 A requirement of the Reserve Bank Act 1959 was that the head office of the bank must not be in the same building as the head office of the Commonwealth Bank of Australia (CBA) or any other bank.
-In line with this requirement, separate buildings were constructed for the state capitals Darwin and Canberra.
+In line with this requirement, separate buildings were constructed in Darwin and Canberra.
 The Bank currently consists of a Head Office, located in Sydney, branches in Adelaide and Canberra, regional offices in Melbourne, Brisbane and Perth and representative offices in London and New York.